tonarino/tapo-power-monitor/README.md

 - We’re using the [TP-Link Tapo 115](https://www.tp-link.com/en/home-networking/smart-plug/tapo-p115/) smart plug.
 It can be controlled via TPLink cloud or via local network which is what this tool does.
 - Download the TP-Link Tapo App from appstore of your choice. ([iOS, MacOS](https://itunes.apple.com/app/id1472718009) or [Android](https://play.google.com/store/apps/details?id=com.tplink.iot))
 - Login to your TP-link account.
-Tonari credentials can be found in our password repository.
 - Pair the plug with the account.
 - Disable firmware auto-update in the device settings unless you're fine with your device to be spuriously power-cycled.